 With thanks to Angela Kearney of Ian Coombes Limited.

-Click here to contact Ian Coombes Limited via their entry in the Australasian Leisure Management Supplier Directory.
+Click here to contact Ian Coombes Limited (known as Coombes Aquatics Limited as of 2021) via their entry in the Australasian Leisure Management Supplier Directory.

 Images (from top): The completed pool in the rural North Canterbury town of Waiau, the pool after the 2016 earthquake, the learners pool and the 25 metre pool.